noorelian/PickBook/README.md

-# PickBook
-This login interface features a fixed navbar with links and a search bar, a centered form over a full-screen background, and fields for email/phone and password.
-Users can log in with the button or click the “Sign Up” link below to create an account.
-Fully built with HTML and CSS.
+Features

+Fixed Navigation: Top navbar with links to Home, About, Services, and Contact.

+Search Bar: Integrated into the navbar for quick access.

+Login Form: Centered form with fields for email/phone and password.

+Sign Up Link: For users without an account, redirects to account creation.

+Clean Design: Semi-transparent form over a full-screen background for a modern look.

+HTML & CSS Only: Fully functional without JavaScript.

+Technologies Used

+HTML5 – Structure and content of the page.

+CSS3 – Styling, layout, and responsive design.